 Tiago Machado crashed on Stage 10 and finished outside the time limit along with team mate Andreas Schillinger.
 But he was in ambulance for 12 minutes after the crash and the commissaires decided to deduct this time and therefore he and Schillinger made the time cut, that’s an example of the “serious accident” component.
 It could also include a level crossing or some other event that blocks or slows the rider.

 The second point is the safety in numbers element where the gruppetto might contain 20% of the field.
 The idea is that the race cannot afford to see the peloton reduced by a mountain stage.
-But this is subjective and only applied in rare cases.
+But this is subjective and only applied in rare cases and when it happens riders are docked points from the points competition, a real penalty for any sprinters who miss the time cut as if they’re allowed in the race their chances of taking the green jersey can vanish.

 Hopefully this explains the time cut and how it’s calculated.
 If you’re inclined you can create a spreadsheet where you have fields for the distance, winning time, stage coefficient and so on.
 Better still try doing the maths in your head.
 If you find it hard, spare a thought for the riders at the back of the race today who are doing the calculation several times a day all.
 Who said maths was easy?